 What is a datum target?
 Datum target definition

 Datum targets are set of points, line or area required to establish datum on irregular surfaces.

 We all know that irregular surfaces are difficult to measure as they can not be placed properly on any fixtures.
 So it is essential to establish a virtual datum that can come in contact with the surface of the fixture for measurement.
 Datum targets create those virtual datums.

 You may like to read: What is MMC and LMC in GD & T

 Why datum targets are required?

-So instead of declaring a whole surface as datum which is not possible for irregular surfaces, the engineer shows datum points that should come in contact with the datum feature simulator. a fixture or measuring equipment to establish simulated datums.
+So instead of declaring a whole surface as a datum, which is not possible for irregular surfaces, the engineer shows data points that should contact the data feature simulator—a fixture or measuring equipment to establish simulated datums.

-To create datums from datum targets there those be a minimum of three datum points on a surface.
+To create datums from datum targets, there should be a minimum of three datum points on a surface.
 Those datum points should not be in a line.
 When we connect those datum points, we get the virtual datum.